First Responders' Bridge Retreat

 Retreat Opening

-Presentation of Colors/Pledge of Allegiance - Whitehall Police and Fire Department Honor Guard
+Presentation of Colors/Pledge of Allegiance - Columbus Police Department Honor Guard

 National Anthem - Matt Tibbs - Columbus Fire Department